 Donna holds a science degree in zoology (focus on animal behavior) and a teaching degree from University of British Columbia and is nationally certified as a Heritage Interpreter (using informal fun teaching approaches for history and nature topics).
 She believes learning should be fun and easy an is a lifelong learner herself!
 She has extensive experience in curriculum development, and has developed and taught classes at school district and college level.
 Donna enjoys 'talking dog' with everyone, and getting out in nature with her husband and two dogs on Vancouver Island in BC Canada.

-Bruce has trained and competed in canine sports.
-He has earned a number of masters-level agility titles.
+He has trained and competed in canine sports and has earned a number of masters-level agility titles.
 He is a healthcare professional with training in counseling, public presentation, and adult education.
-He is the technology-go-to person at the office.
 Bruce has a unique interest in dogs and working with people.
 Through his professional work and involvement with dog training, he feels it is very important for owners to understand the emotional needs of both their canine companions and themselves.